LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Methodology

 To evaluate the importance of the MF bias over the different QEs, we compute the MF power spectra without MC noise using the cross-spectra estimator~\cite{CMBS4_Internal_Delensing},

 where $f_{\mathrm{sky},4}=\sum_i w_i^4/N_{\rm pix}$ is the mean fourth-power of the mask \cite{Benoit_Levy_2013, Namikawa_fsky4_2013}.

 Figure~\ref{fig:MF_low_complexity} shows the MF for the simple-foregrounds case and the different experiments.
 We show only this case since the MF does not strongly depend on the foregrounds considered.
 This is because the main source of anisotropy is the mask, since the residual foregrounds are subdominant outside the mask.
+The MF is calculated for the 70\,\% Galactic mask in the case of \textit{Planck}, and the 80\,\% Galactic mask for the \textit{LiteBIRD} and \textit{Planck} + \textit{LiteBIRD} cases.
 From this plot, we see that while the $TT$ and $EE$ MF are very high at low $\ell$, the $EB$ MF is negligible~\cite{Namikawa_fsky4_2013, Namikawa_pol_2014}. \textit{LiteBIRD} relies mainly on the $EB$ QE for the lensing reconstruction, which allows an accurate measurement of lensing at large scales.
 In practice, \textit{LiteBIRD} MF subtraction is not critical for large-scale lensing reconstruction and is less susceptible than \textit{Planck} to biases due to MF misestimation.

 The average partial-sky cross-spectrum between two different reconstructions of the lensing potential is

 where $R_L^{\rm MC}$ is a MC correction of the analytical normalization.